Tammy May Ritenour Dillon

 Uniontown

-Tammy May Ritenour Dillon, 48, of Uniontown, formerly of Belle Vernon, passed away Thursday, October 29, 2020.
-Tammy’s professional funeral arrangements are incomplete, will be announced tomorrow and have been entrusted to the BLAIR-LOWTHER FUNERAL HOME, Perryopolis.
+Tammy May Ritenour Dillon, 48, of Uniontown, formerly of Allenport, passed away Thursday, October 29, 2020, in the Uniontown Hospital, Uniontown.
+She was born March 28, 1972, in Charleroi, a daughter of Ronald and Marcia Young Ritenour.

+In addition to her mother, she was preceded in death by her husband, Timothy J. Dillon Jr.; son, Ronald J. Povrzenich; sister, Tracy Ritenour; foster son, James Mathew Summers.

+Left to cherish her memory are her children, Edward K. Povrzenich and his fiance Kaitlyn Summers of Donora, Timothy J. Dillon III of Coal Center; grandchildren, Emily, Nicholas, Natalee, Timothy IV, Haylee; father, Ronald Ritenour.

 (0) comments